mrzaid/microfrontends/readme.md

 > "component": "article-app",  	// component Tag
 > "tag": "<article-app></article-app>",  	// tag (optional)
 > "showRoute": true,  // if we need to show in sidebar
-> "module": "../article-app/dist/article-app.js"  // path of your component (optional)
+> "module": "/module/article-app.min.js"  // path of your component
  }

-In  **modules.js** we have to add all our modules/component compiled path, that is compiled by web component, and need to import those module/component in Root Application, so we can easily access all created web components in different modules/component as well.
+~~In  **modules.js** we have to add all our modules/component compiled path, that is compiled by web component, and need to import those module/component in Root Application, so we can easily access all created web components in different modules/component as well.~~

-> Import Example:
+> ~~Import Example:
-import "app-path/dist/wc-module.js";
+import "app-path/dist/wc-module.js";~~

+Now we have removed the dependency of **modules.js**.
+So now we can build directly modules into our root application and importing into html file using javascript by script tag with the help of **modules.json**

 After that the challenging part is the routing of **web components**, but for that we need to use web component router because we cannot use _Vue Router_ for web components routing.
 For that we used **@vaadin/router**